 Why choose Browne Jacobson's real estate law services?

 Whoever you are and whatever sector you’re working in, we offer a heavy-weight, commercial real estate legal team of over 100 lawyers across our offices, who are trusted to get projects and transactions over the line efficiently and effectively.

-The strength of our real estate team lies not just in the quality of our people, but also in the deliberate mix of our private sector, public sector and third sector work.
-Our clients tell us that our ‘cross sector’ knowledge adds real value to the service we provide.
+The strength of our commercial real estate services lies not just in the quality of our people, but also in the deliberate mix of our private sector, public sector and third sector work.
+Our clients tell us that our ‘cross sector’ knowledge adds real value to the real estate service we provide.

-Our people are commercially minded, and we say it ‘how it is’.
+Our real estate lawyers are commercially minded, and we say it ‘how it is’.
 We’ll work with you to understand your aims and your appetite to risk, to get you the best deal achievable in as short a time as possible.

 Having acted for Westerman Homes over the decades helping to build its portfolio, we advised our client on the sale of its strategic land portfolio (725 acres across Nottinghamshire and Derbyshire) to Peveril Homes and Peveril Securities.

 Motorsport Vision Limited: redevelopment of historic Old Museum

 We acted for Motorsport Vision Limited on the redevelopment of the historic Old Museum at Donington Racetrack and the grant of a new lease to new occupier, Superbikes.
 A fantastic new name to add to the roster of tenants and occupiers on the estate.

 DPD: acquisition of leasehold premises